The TL;DR version is:

 But it looks like that’s the inevitable future of the online, eCommerce world!

-So enjoy the 3DS’s ‘creator friendly’ rating systems while it’s still here!
+So enjoy the 3DS’s ‘creator friendly’ and abuse free, rating systems while it’s still here!

 As a ‘hopeful’ developer, there are many standout features of the eShop!